OpenMoonRay/openmoonray-docs/docs/moonray/geometry/RdlMeshGeometry.md

   default: <scene_rdl2.__scene_rdl2__.IntVector object at >

-  Ordered list of face indices.
-No index should have a value greater than the size of 'face vertex count'
+  <p>Ordered list of face indices.
+No index should have a value greater than the size of 'face vertex count'<\p>

   <h3>part_list</h3>